Dental HMO vs. PPO Plans: What Are the Differences?

 Need dental coverage?Cigna offers a variety of affordable dental plans, from basic plans that cover preventive care to plans that help cover major dental care.

-Do annual maximums apply to DHMO or DPPO plans?
+Do annual maximums apply to Dental HMO or Dental PPO plans?

-Do you have to see dentists in a network with a DHMO plan vs. a DPPO plan?
+Do you have to see in-network dentists with a Dental HMO plan vs. a Dental PPO plan?

-DHMO plans can be more affordable because they require you to see dentists within the network, in order to be covered.
+DHMO plans can be more affordable because they require you to see in-network dentists, in order to be covered.
 Most DHMOs will only cover out-of-network services in an emergency or where required by law.
 In comparison, a dental PPO will permit you to see any licensed dentist you want, in- or out-of-network, but you will pay less if you choose to see a dentist from the plan’s network.

 Do you need to choose a primary dentist with either a Dental HMO or Dental PPO?